Connect with others who understand.

 Diet and A1c

 Your doctor or registered dietitian will help you create a diabetes eating plan that fits your lifestyle, goals, and preferences.
-No single diet has been shown to work best for everyone with type 2 diabetes.
-Some studies have shown that both low-carb and low-fat diets are useful in improving A1c levels.
+No single diet has been shown to work well for everyone with type 2 diabetes — the best plan for anyone is one that they can stick with.
+Some studies have shown that both low-carbohydrate (low-carb) and low-fat diets are useful in improving A1c levels.

-The American Diabetes Association lists the following diets as helping reduce A1c levels:
+The American Diabetes Association lists the following eating patterns as potentially helpful for lowering A1c levels:

-• The Mediterranean-style eating plan focuses on eating more plant-based foods, whole grains, olive oil, and fish while limiting dairy, eggs, red meat, wine, and honey.
+• Mediterranean-style eating plan — Emphasizes plant-based foods, whole grains, olive oil, nuts, and fish, while limiting red meat, highly processed foods, and added sugar

-• The low-carb eating plan limits carbohydrate intake to 26 percent to 45 percent of your total calories, focusing on nonstarchy vegetables and proteins.
+• Low-carb eating plan — Limits carbohydrates to about 26 percent to 45 percent of total calories, with an emphasis on nonstarchy vegetables, protein foods, and healthy fats

-• The very-low-carb meal plan restricts carbohydrates to less than 26 percent of total calories.
+• Very-low-carb eating plan — Restricts carbohydrates to less than 26 percent of total calories

-Your doctor can help you figure out what kind of exercise to do and how often, especially if you’re trying to lower your A1c levels.
+Your doctor can help you figure out what types of exercise are safest and most effective for you, especially if you’re trying to lower your A1c levels.
 In general, adults with type 2 diabetes are advised to:

-• Exercise at least three days a week.
+• Do resistance or strength training two or three days a week.

-• Avoid going more than two days in a row without exercising.
+• Aim to stay active regularly, and avoid going more than two days in a row without exercise.

-• Choose an exercise intensity that matches your fitness level, health, and personal needs.
+• Choose activities and intensity levels that match your fitness level, overall health, and personal needs.

 How Long Do A1c Changes Take?

-The degree and speed of A1c improvement will vary based on your baseline A1c, type of diabetes, how well you stick to lifestyle changes, and whether you’re taking medications.
+The degree and speed of A1c improvement will vary based on your baseline A1c and type of diabetes, as well as how well you stick to lifestyle changes and whether you’re taking medications.
 One study showed that consistent changes in diet and regular physical activity helped people with type 2 diabetes lower their A1c levels within three months.

-Another study evaluated people with untreated A1c levels between 6 percent and 6.9 percent who followed a low-carb diet (consuming less than 40 carbs daily for the first three months and less than 60 carbs a day for the next three months).
-They compared the A1c outcomes of participants who ate the low-carb diet against those who ate a regular diet.
-They found that those who ate the low-carb meal plan had bigger A1c reductions at both three months and six months than those who ate their usual diets.
+Another study looked at people with untreated A1c levels between 6 percent and 6.9 percent who followed a low-carb eating plan.
+Participants consumed fewer than 40 grams of carbs per day for the first three months and fewer than 60 grams a day for the next three months.
+Researchers compared A1c outcomes in this group with those of participants who continued their usual diets.
+The results showed that people following the low-carb plan had greater A1c reductions at both three and six months than those with unchanged diets.

 Several DiabetesTeam members have shared their results with lowering their A1c levels: